rainmanh/nginx_app/documentation/loadbalancer.md

 ============================

-Testing what is the current state for the balancer:
+Testing what is the current state for the balancer.
+All the below will show Private IPs but the different instance/server are communicated through PUBLIC IPs.
+I am running a "curl" command in the NGINX box to the localost as the NGINX server is listening on all the interafaces for TCP port 80

 ```
 curl localhost